awmckinley/config/modules/img.view/README.md

-# Image Viewers
+# Image Viewing Software

-Software for viewing images.
+Fast, lightweight software for viewing and displaying images and graphics.